marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 #### Install and run the Django development server locally for the first time

-Go to the backend root of the project (`{{cookiecutter.project_slug}}\backend`) and install all dependencies specified in the `pyproject.toml`, create the database, perform migrations, and create an initial superuser ( This is the person as specified in the `ADMINS` list in `base.py`) with the following make command:
+Go to the backend root of the project (`{{cookiecutter.project_slug}}/backend`) and install all dependencies specified in the `pyproject.toml`, create the database, perform migrations, and create an initial superuser ( This is the person as specified in the `ADMINS` list in `base.py`) with the following make command:

 ```bash
 make install